AIS Training Courses

 - Rule out information that is not codeable

 - Distinguish between injuries and outcomes

 - Apply injury coding rules and guidelines specific to each body region

 - Apply rules for calculating the Injury Severity Score (ISS) for multiple body region injuries

-These recommendations for online and onsite courses are to ensure your success in completion of the Injury Scaling Course and will provide you with a solid basis from which to build your AIS coding understanding.
+The following recommendations are for both onsite and online course participants.
+This is intended to help in your successful completion of the Injury Scaling Course and will provide you with a solid foundation from which to build your AIS coding understanding.